maxzheng/great-life-guide/double.md

 Steve Jobs [started out as an ordinary guy, but he believed](https://www.youtube.com/watch?v=UF8uR6Z6KLc) in and applied himself, then he became a genius.
 So you can too!

+To ensure that you keep believing in yourself, never do any negative self-talk, even if you are joking, and enchant positivity daily.
+Once you say anything negative, it will affect you subconsciously.
+When others do it, it's easy to let go, but not so when you do.
+To further protect yourself, enchant daily by saying this internally with excitement:

+> Today is going to be a great day!
+I am awesome, smart, and fun.
+I can do anything when I apply myself.
+> I will realize my dreams!

+It's a great way to start your day as it will make you feel good and enforce your beliefs and dreams, so they won't ever get lost.

 ### #2 Happiness is Internal

 Happiness is an internal state that you decide and must be that way to ensure you have unlimited energy to be